aitor-ibarguren/ros2_rag/README.md

 * *return_answer_only:* Removes the query text from the completion, returning only the answer to the query.
 * *remove_incomplete_sentences:* Removes last incomplete sentence if the completion does not finish with a dot character.

+### History

+The ros2_rag allows managing the conversation/interaction history and inject it in the user queries.
+This history management can be activated and configured through the configuration YAML file by means of the [previously described parameters](#ros2-rag-system-configuration).

+The history information is divided into three main elements:

+* **Recent interactions:** The last interactions (query and completions) are stored and injected when the history is active.
+  * In **standard queries**, both queries and completions are inserted as a header, creating an augmented prompt.
+  * In **RAG queries**, only queries are inserted to avoid shadowing the retriever data.
+* **Evicted interactions:** As new interactions arrive, the oldest ones are moved to evicted interactions.
+These evicted interactions are used to create a summary of the conversation, inserting this information in a summarized and concise way.
+* **Summary:** The summary of the conversation is stored as a list of user goals, constraints, and context information.
+The summarization process is carried out by the LLM model when evicted interactions are inserted, executed in a separate thread launched right after the completion of a standard or RAG query is returned.

 # Dockerfile